 Where to buy filters online

 The main goal of a face mask filter is to block airborne contaminants, and this one gets the job done without trapping moisture.
 Simply slip it in and replace it after each use.
 "Filters last until they are wet from breath or other liquids.
 They should be changed when soiled or wet and not used more than once," said Dr. David M. Aronoff, director of Vanderbilt University Medical Center's Division of Infectious Diseases.
+Use the code FAST25 at checkout, and get 50% off.

-The term MERV stands for "Minimum Efficiency Reporting Value" and these filters block particles smaller than one micron in size.
+The term MERV stands for "Minimum Efficiency Reporting Value," and these filters block particles smaller than one micron in size.

 "This type of filter is probably most useful for people who will be having sustained or frequent close contacts with other people, particularly people who are not themselves wearing any type of mask," Aronoff said.

 "The higher the MERV value, the more efficient the filter will be in trapping airborne particles," Aronoff said.
-These lightweight filters are made of one of the highest MERV values around, and fit comfortably in cotton face mask filter pouches.
+These lightweight filters are made of one of the highest MERV values around, and they fit comfortably in cotton face mask filter pouches.

 This PM 2.5 activated carbon (also known as activated charcoal) filter blocks up to 95% of airborne particles — everything from germs and dust to chemicals and pollen — thanks to several strong layers, including a high-efficiency filter cloth and an anti-stick cloth.
 "A tighter filter can help prevent inhaling small droplets in the air we breathe," Aronoff said.